Qusayy/Wids-2023-solution/README.md

 # Hello!

-Below you can find a outline of how to reproduce my solution for the WiDs Datathon 2023 competition.
+Below you can find a outline of how to reproduce my solution for the WiDS Datathon 2023 competition.
 If you run into any trouble with the setup/code or have any questions feel free to contact me.

 ## CONTENTS